How to Generate Packing Lists from Airtable Automatically

 Find answers to the most common questions about this feature.

-Use bulk generation to select multiple order records and generate all packing list PDFs in a single action.
+Use bulk generation to select multiple orders and generate all packing list PDFs in one action.
 You can also set up automations to generate them automatically.

 All Questions